nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

 ﻿# IcsMonitor

-The project implements a proof of concept of anomaly detection based on a pre-computed profile applicable to ICS protocols.
+The tool implements a proof of concept of anomaly detection based on a pre-computed profile applicable to ICS protocols.
-The tool works on packet capture files consisting of ICS communication.
-It works in two basic modes. i) In a mode of profile building expecting to provide a capture file representing a normal system communication that can be used to learn it and create the profile. ii) In traffic anomaly detection mode, the previously created profile is applied to the provided packet capture files for detecting deviations to the normal communication.
+It works on packet capture files consisting of ICS communication.
+It has two basic modes: i) In a mode of profile building it takes the provided capture file representing a normal system communication and creates the profile; ii) In traffic anomaly detection mode, the previously created profile is applied to the provided packet capture files or live traffic for detecting deviations to the normal communication.
 The tool is implemented in C# and uses the ML.NET library for performing data analysis tasks.

 ## 🚀 Getting Started

 The project is entirely written in C# 10 requiring .NET 6.
-It depends on packages that can be installed via nuget package manager system.
-Packet capture processing is done via [SharpPcap](https://github.com/dotpcap/sharppcap) package that requires a native `*pcap` library to be installed (depends on the OS).
+It depends on packages that can be installed via the NuGet package manager system.
+Packet capture processing is done via [SharpPcap](https://github.com/dotpcap/sharppcap) package that requires a native `*pcap` library to be installed (depending on the OS).
 The application is multiplatform and runs on every OS that supports .NET 6.

 ### Prerequisites